MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 Check [`Conversions request examples`](#conversions-1).
 :::

-You can convert WGS84 coordinates to 2 grids: Mapcolonies Control Grid/ US Army MGRS.
-In order to choose your target grid you pass `target_grid` query parameter.<br/>
+You can convert `WGS84` coordinates to two grids, the `Mapcolonies Control Grid` and `US Army MGRS`.
+In order to choose your target grid you pass the `target_grid` query parameter.<br/>
 <details>
     <summary>Conversion example</summary>